Koji Kondo (footballer)

 Koji Kondo (今藤 幸治, Kondō Kōji) was a Japanese football player.
 He played for Japan national team.

 Club career

 Kondo was born in Kariya on April 28, 1972.
 After graduating from Shizuoka Gakuen High School, he joined Matsushita Electric (later Gamba Osaka) in 1991.
 From 1992, he played as regular player at many positions, midfielder and side-back.
-However at 1996 Emperor's Cup on December 29, he hit his head against and opponent.
+However at 1996 Emperor's Cup on December 29, he hit his head against an opponent.
 An examination afterwards found a brain tumor.
 This match became his last match, and he left the club in June 1998.
 He played 133 games and scored 4 goals in the league.

 National team career

 On May 22, 1994, Kondo debuted for Japan national team against Australia.
 He played as right side-back.
 On May 29, he also played against France.

 Death

 On April 17, 2003, Kondo died of a brain tumor in Toyoake, Aichi, at the age of 30.